reesporte/html-compile/README.md

 # html-compile
 `html-compile` is a dead simple HTML component translating compiler that lets you write modular components, but in vanilla HTML / JS / CSS!

 If it finds a self-closing tag with the label "app-", it attempts to replace that tag with the HTML file with the same name.
 Comments are not included in the compiled file.

-`html-compile` will copy all HTML, CSS, and JS files from the input directory, and recursively copy all directories in the input directory named "html", "js", or "css" to the output directory.

-`html-compile` can also be used to prettify existing HTML, but won't fix HTML errors, just make existing HTML have consistent indentation.
+It will copy all HTML, CSS, and JS files from the input directory, and recursively copy all directories in the input directory named "html", "js", or "css" to the output directory.
+It can also be used to prettify existing HTML, but won't fix HTML errors, just make existing HTML have consistent indentation.

-`html-compile` follows the simple philosophy of do two things and do them good enough.

 ## Installation
 ```